How nous™ works

 nous™ is both hardware and software.
 The hardware component is a soft headset that houses the sensors which measure your blinks.
 Like the one below

-These sensors measure the electrical signals of eye movement, called "electrooculography" or EOG.
+These sensors measure the electrical signals of eye movement, called "electrooculography" or EOG (this signal is independent of your eyebrow or forehead movements, and is only produced by the movement of your eyeballs).
 With nous™, the headset measures the EOG signals produced when a person blinks.

 Everyone’s blinks are different.
 Infact, on any given time or day, even your own blinks will vary.